LaunchCodeEducation/skills-back-end-java/java4python/class-diagrams/README.md

 We'll introduce you to a few widely-used conventions used when drawing class diagrams.
 These guidelines are by no means comprehensive, and they should not be thought of as rules in the sense of syntax rules.
 There's no compiler to yell at you for not drawing a class diagram properly!
 Instead, we encourage you to use class diagrams as planning and communication tools.
 Use as many or as few of the conventions as you like based on your need.

+Class diagrams can be created within some IDEs (including IntelliJ) and with specialized software.
+However, most of the time you'll be drawing them by hand, so that's what we'll do here.

 ## Diagramming a Single Class

 In diagramming a single class, we create a box and divide it into three sections: